EB-JD-SH-KW/StatVision/docs/Timeline_Documentation/Appendix.md

 ## Sunny

--**Design frontend layout**: Research and develop frontend and user interface using html CSS, and JavaScript.
+- **Design frontend layout**: Research and develop frontend and user interface using html CSS, and JavaScript.
  - Research on html CSS and JavaScript – 5 hours

--**Implement filtering and sorting**: Research and design a way to add filtering and sorting options to customize search.
+- **Implement filtering and sorting**: Research and design a way to add filtering and sorting options to customize search.
  - Research on sorting and filtering – 5 hours

 - **Develop input functionalities**: Research and develop different ways for users to input questions and receive relevant information.